Chemodynamical models of our Galaxy: results

 Figs.~\ref{fig:plaque0} to \ref{fig:plaque2} show predicted (left panels) and observed distributions in the ([Fe/H],[Mg/Fe]) plane within 30 bins in the $(J_\phi,J_z)$ plane -- the actions at the centre of the bin are given at the bottom of the bin's model panel.
 As one proceeds up each column, the mean value of $J_z$ increases, so the bulge or thin disc dominates the bottom panels of each column.
 As one proceeds from column to column, the mean value of $J_\phi$ increases, so the typical Galactocentric radius of stars increases from the left column of Fig.~\ref{fig:plaque0} to the right column of Fig.~\ref{fig:plaque2}.
 Fig.~10 of \cite{Eilers2022} show similar data in a slightly different representation by plotting $\sqrt{J_r^2+J_z^2}$ vertically rather than $J_z$.

 In Fig.~\ref{fig:plaque0} the largest discrepancies between data and model occur around $J_\phi=0$.
 This region of action space will be dominated by the stellar halo and the bulge and we have no confidence in the functional forms we have have adopted for their DFs, so it is not surprising that the model performs least well there.
-In fact it is encouraging that the model does capture the main features of the chemistry even there: in particular a strongly populated ridge that slopes from ([Fe/H],[Mg/Fe])$\simeq(0.4,0.05)$ up towards $(-0.08,0.38)$, and a less well populated ridge $\sim0.8\,$dex to the left of it.
+In fact it is encouraging that the model does capture the main features of the chemistry even there: in particular a strongly populated ridge that slopes from ([Fe/H],[Mg/Fe])$\simeq(0.4,0.05)$ up towards $(-0.08,0.38)$, which has conentrations towards each end that vary in importance with $J_z$.

 At $J_\phi\sim500\H$ and $J_z<50\H$ (bottom of the right column of Fig.~\ref{fig:plaque0}) the model under-populates the principal ridge at high [Fe/H] and low [Mg/Fe].